 New Australian Prime Minister Tony Abbott has arrived in Indonesia Monday on a visit that will likely be dominated by his tough policy on asylum seekers.

-The new Australian leader won national elections earlier this month on a pledge to "stop the boats" and end the constant stream of asylum seekers sailing from Indonesia to Australia.
+The new Australian leader won national elections earlier this month on a "stop the boats" pledge to end the constant stream of asylum seekers sailing from Indonesia to Australia.

-Under the new policy, the Australian navy has been ordered to prevent the boats from reaching shore and turn them back around whenever possible.
-The policy has upset Jakarta, who has said that it violates Indonesia's sovereignty.
+Under the new policy, the Australian navy has been ordered to prevent the boats from reaching shore, and turn them back around whenever possible.
+The policy has upset Jakarta, warning that it violates Indonesia's sovereignty.

 Australia's government has been under domestic pressure to stop the influx of asylum seekers from countries such as Iran, Afghanistan, and Pakistan.
 Hundreds of people have drowned in recent years trying to make the dangerous journey to Australian territory.

-Abbott is also hoping to use his first foreign trip as Australian Prime Minister to bolster trade relations between the two Asia-Pacific leaders.
-He will be accompanied by more than a dozen Australian business leaders on his trip.
+Mr. Abbott is also hoping to use his first foreign trip as Australian prime minister to bolster trade relations between the Asia-Pacific neighbors.
+He will be accompanied by more than a dozen Australian business leaders.